 Blackbird Leys Choir is a mixed-voice choir of about 20 enthusiastic amateur singers.
 The nature of the choir’s formation — as a project to get ordinary members of the community singing in a classical choir (see below) — means that most of its members are not from a musical background.
 Nevertheless, they still produce excellent results.
-The choir is tutored and conducted by Sarah Lister.
-Sarah is very keen to welcome new members to our choir, so please do get in touch with her if you would like to discuss joining.
+The choir is tutored and conducted by Tim Coleman.
+We are keen to welcome new members to our choir, so please do get in touch if you would like to discuss joining.

 The music performed by the choir is of an eclectic nature, which has previously included classical pieces from ancient (Bach’s Jesu Joy) to modern (Tavener’s The Lamb); folk songs (The Leaving of Liverpool) and shanties (John Kanaka); spirituals (Steal Away; Swing Low, Sweet Chariot), and pop songs (Money, Money, Money and Bridge over Troubled Water — among others).

 Blackbird Leys Choir was founded in January 2006 for a documentary series called The Singing Estate to be aired on Five during the Summer of that year.
 The programme featured conductor Ivor Setterfield, who auditioned over one hundred aspiring amateur singers from around the Blackbird Leys and Greater Leys estates in Oxford, selecting forty of them to begin a quest to become a classical choir in just three months.
 During the course of the programme the choir performed in Oxford and visited Italy, before appearing in a televised performance at the Royal Albert Hall in London.